How to Plant and Grow Fruiting Pear Trees

 They’re also good in pies, tarts, muffins, shortcakes, crisps, crumbles, buckles, clafoutis (am I starting to sound like Bubba Blue from “Forrest Gump”?)

-Don’t forget to enjoy these tasty fruits, properly ripened, as an everyday treat as well.
+Don’t forget to enjoy the ripe fruits as an everyday treat as well.
 They can pump up a salad, for example, like they do in this recipe for baby greens with roquefort and pear, also on Foodal.

 For more recipe inspiration for your pear harvest, head to our sister site, Foodal.